 The rules may be challenging to implement, but their value is cathartic.

 The author uncloaks the source of self-doubt and self-limiting beliefs that have plagued our minds.
 All these thoughts in turn lead to suffering.
 He provides these rules as a solution to avoid thought patterns that create frustration, anger, suffering, and other destructive emotions.

-This self-help book has been a New York Times bestseller for more than a decade and has sold over 6.5 million copies in the U.S. This deal breaker book had attracted the attention of many, all reverting back with positive reviews.
-It is undoubtedly one of the best self-help books out there.
+This self-help book has been a New York Times bestseller for more than a decade and has sold over 6.5 million copies in the U.S. This deal-breaker book has attracted the attention of many, all reverting back with positive reviews.

 13. Think and Grow Rich

 Author: Napoleon Hill